simplitech/neo-sharp/docs/BestPractices.md

 ---
 id: best_practices
-title: Best Practices
+title: Best Patterns and Practices
 sidebar_label: Best Practices
 ---

-## Best Patterns and Practices

 Another goal of the neo-sharp team is to grow together and help everyone become better developers than when they started working on the project.
 We will continue to curate a list of resources on best patterns and practices, anti-patterns, bad habits, or any other quick reads that could be beneficial to increase the quality of code contributors of the project:

-### General Coding Practices and Conventions:
+## General Coding Practices and Conventions:
 Neo-sharp aims to adhere to Microsft C# .NET best practices and industry standard design patterns.
 Please reference the following resources and familiarize yourself with recommended best practices.

 [C# Gettting Started](https://github.com/dotnet/training-tutorials/tree/master/content/csharp/getting-started) This resource was a good crash course on some of the basics in C# if you are new to the language or if you could use a quick refresher.